bion/comment-scraper/README.md

+It works.
 Some of the tests aren't passing.
 Don't judge me.